fivdi/onoff/README.md

 returns a Promise that resolves with no value on success or rejects with an Error object on failure.

+Note that on most systems invoking write for a GPIO configured as an input will result in an EPERM error indicating that the operation is not permitted.
+The Raspberry Pi and BeagleBone are examples of such systems.

 ##### writeSync(value)
 - value - The number 0 or 1.

 Write GPIO value synchronously.

+Note that on most systems invoking writeSync for a GPIO configured as an input will result in an EPERM error indicating that the operation is not permitted.
+The Raspberry Pi and BeagleBone are examples of such systems.

 ##### watch(callback)
 - callback - A callback that gets two arguments (err, value), where err is